What Is a USDA Loan? Here's How to Know If You're Eligible

 Required documentation

 Like other mortgage programs, lenders require documentation to verify your identity, income, and employment history.
-In most cases, you’ll need to provide:
+In most cases, you’ll need to provide the following to qualify for your USDA loan:

 • Your government-issued ID